FIRMINOenzo/chess_game/README.md

 javac -cp src src/Main.java -d out && java -cp ./out Main
 ```

-If everything runs right, you should see something like this
+If everything runs right, you should see something like this (With color on your terminal):

 ```
    a b c d e f g h